 A large number of photographs of Latham, his family and associates are held in the Library.
 The family photographs include portraits of his parents, wife and children and group photographs of his siblings.
 There are photographs of Ormond College and lacrosse and cricket teams in the early years of the twentieth century, fishing and camping holidays, England and France in 1918–19, political colleagues and social functions that he attended in his later years.

 The Latham papers are held in the Manuscripts Collection at MS 1009 (113 boxes and four folio boxes) and MS 6409 (eight boxes).
 MS 6409 comprises the papers received from Mrs S. Humphrey in 1981.
-A finding aid for MS 1009 is available online at http://nla.gov.au/nla.ms-ms1009, while there is a three-page folder list for the papers in MS 6409.
+A finding aid for MS 1009 is available online at https://nla.gov.au/nla.obj-323428403/findingaid, while an index to the extensive correspondence is shelved in the Special Collections Reading Room.
+There is also a folder list for the papers in MS 6409.
 Most of the photographs are filed with the papers, especially the family papers, but a small number are housed in the Pictures Collection.

 The National Archives of Australia holds some papers of Latham, mainly relating to his overseas trip in 1926.
 It also holds the despatches that he wrote as Minister to Japan in 1940–41 (A4231/2 1941/Tokyo).